gopheracademy/gopheracademy-web/content/advent-2016/promoting-the-quality-and-collaboration-of-your-open-source-project.md

 draft = true
 +++

-So your open source project is on Github.
+So your open source project is on GitHub.
 It has tests, an awesome logo, probably a few stars, and maybe even a few other contributors.
 To spread awareness, it might be shared on the relevant subreddit, Twitter, Hacker News, etc.

 While exposure is one of the most effective ways to promote a project, there are various steps that can be taken to ensure that its growth is positive and that the community it revolves around thrives.

-This posts includes suggestions which promote code confidence and collaboration.
+This post includes suggestions which promote code confidence and collaboration.
 They are:

 1. [Gitter](#1-gitter)
 2. [Go Report Card](#2-go-report-card)